FBI releases ads asking hate crime victims to come forward

 The FBI’s efforts come amid a wave of attacks against Asian Americans - many of them elderly - in San Francisco and across the country.

-This week, a man stabbed two elderly Asian women as they waited for a bus in downtown San Francisco.
+This week, a man is accused of stabbing two elderly Asian women as they waited for a bus in downtown San Francisco.
 Patrick Thompson, 54, was arrested and is expected to be arraigned Friday.

-The bureau also launched a social media campaign that includes the photo of an elderly Asian woman and a message that reads, “Did you know many hate crimes are not reported?
+The bureau also launched a social media campaign that includes a photo of an elderly Asian woman and a message that reads, “Did you know many hate crimes are not reported?
 The FBI wants to help but we need to hear from you.”
 It encourages people who have been victims of a hate crime or have witnessed one to call their local law enforcement agencies or reach out to the FBI at 1-800-CALL-FBI.

 “I want to assure the community that the FBI works to protect all victims of crimes, regardless of their country of national origin or immigration status.
 Acts of hate and racism have no place here and will not be tolerated,” FBI Special Agent in Charge Craig Fair said in a statement.